tytydraco/yessleep/out/When_I_was_sixteen_someone_was_editing_my_life_After_living_out_my_junior_prom_10_times_I_started_to_wake_to_a_world_which_was_not_mine.md

 And yet when I died, my mind was still awake.
 I was still thinking, still trying to figure out how I was thinking without a physical body.

 The world jolted around me.
 This time I could see it for what it really was.
 An abyss of darkness with no way out.
-Only the school, my house, and a long winding road dipped into nothingness, everything beyond drowned in shadow, lonely oblivion.
+Only the school, my house, and a long winding road dipping into nothingness, everything beyond drowned in shadow, lonely oblivion.
 It was 8 pm once again.

-I was on my bike again, surrounded by fireflies buzzing in my face.
+I was on my bike, surrounded by fireflies buzzing in my face.

-But this time I knew what I was going on, as the words **GAME OVER** faded from the backs of my eyes.
+But this time I knew what was going on, as the words **GAME OVER** faded from the backs of my eyes.

 When I was a kid, Sunny, Max, Johnny, and Liam weren’t random kids picked out to be my crushes.